How to Build an eLearning Site in 5 Steps + Tips for Growth

-In the past few years, e-learning platforms have been on the rise; in a recent survey by Coursera, they found that online courses provide more practical knowledge and develop day-to-day skills about a subject more effectively than traditional education.
+In the past few years, eLearning platforms have been on the rise; in a recent survey by Coursera, they found that online courses provide more practical knowledge and develop day-to-day skills about a subject more effectively than traditional education.

 This has resulted in an increase in the credibility of online courses, as recruiters began taking online certificates more seriously.
 Thus it is a great way of giving back to the community by sharing your skills.
-You could also make some money off of it, which is always a plus.
-So, how do you create an e-learning website?
-Well, let’s find out.

 Before you start working on your platform, you need a name.
 Moreover, the name also has to have a domain available for it.
-Here are a few hints on how to come up with great-sounding domain for your platform:
+Here are a few hints on how to come up with a great-sounding domain for your platform:

 While using WordPress, we get the added advantage of having a huge library of plugins available that can practically do anything you need, from building your website to managing your video library.
 Furthermore, WordPress promises to be user-friendly, requiring little to no tech know-how.

 Here are some of the most reliable and useful plugins to have when using WordPress:

 This plugin is the core of our website – it is a complete learning management system that handles everything related to eLearning on our site.
 Although newcomers, Tutor LMS got a lot of traction and attention recently due to its huge library of free and paid features.

 You could get away with making an eLearning site using the free version of the plugin only, but its premium features are a great investment to take your LMS to the next level.

 Once you are done with the purchase, the plugin file will be waiting for you in your Themeum Dashboard.